 Side note

-We finished of the night with a first visit to the new where we were served by Dino, a very knowledgeable and friendly bar keep who served me my first made with Manhattan.
+We finished of the night with a first visit to the new Crown Bar where we were served by Dino, a very knowledgeable and friendly bar keep who served me my first made with Bookers Manhattan.
 There’s a first time for everything.

 My first thought on entering the Crown Bar was, if you’re going to serve $10 cocktails, there should be a “we don’t have televisions” rule.
 I know everyone doesn’t, but I LOATHE the people who feel like they have to yell at televisions when their sports team is winning.
 It’s stupid to pay good money for a drink and have to hear a group of dicks screaming at the TV.
 I can go to the RAM for that.

 As always, it’s always reverent to hear completely anomalous questions from Seattle people about drive-bys, meth and aroma.
-Some of my photos are featured on the Seattle Indie Pop Rock blog, in a from heather b.
+Some of my photos are featured on the Seattle Indie Pop Rock blog, Three Imaginary Girls in a full review of the show from heather b.